 Well, we’re already at the end of 2015.
-And so, like every other film reviewer, it is customary for a Top 10 list of the best and worst films this year.
+So like every other film reviewer it is customary for a Top 10 list of the best and worst films this year.
 This list is the best of 2015.

-A few rules before I start, only films I’ve reviewed will be appearing on this list, so if you’re looking for a certain film and it isn’t on here, that’s why.
-Also, this list doesn’t take into account my scores.
-So a film that scored an 8 or 9 maybe in a higher position on the list than one that has a 10.
-It happens, I might have just liked a film more after I had written the review.
+A few rules before I start; only films I’ve reviewed will be appearing on this list so if you’re looking for a certain film and it isn’t on here, that’s why.
+Also this list doesn’t take into account my scores.
+A film that scored an 8 or 9 maybe in a higher position on the list than one that has a 10.
+It happens I might have just liked a film more after I had written the review.
 But anyway, let’s get on with it.
 Some honorable mentions that didn’t make the list;

 And now for the rest…